 - Are there patterns to when your dog digs?

-- Does your dog have access to other forms of entertainment in the yard?
+- Does your dog have access to other forms of entertainment make your yard?

-- How long are they in the yard before they start digging?
+- How long are they in the yard before they start digging holes?

 Pay attention, look for patterns, and then use trial and error with the strategies listed below.